 LogicMonitor is built upon a foundation of strong corporate values and business practices.
 We view our Code of Conduct as an important resource for all employees supporting decision-making consistent with our core values.
-Our Code of Conduct encompasses a number of different areas:

 If any LMer has questions about the Code, don’t hesitate to discuss them with your manager, Legal department, or our Human Resources department.

 Hi LM Team!

 Our values define who we are and how we should behave daily.
 Every one of us shapes our company’s trust, integrity, and compliance culture through words and actions – a culture where we become better every day!
 Each of us is an ambassador for LogicMonitor.
 And we all contribute to our company’s reputation.
 I need your help in building a company that has a world-class product and that has a reputation for integrity and ethics that our customers and market admire.

 I urge each one of you, take a moment to re-familiarize yourselves with our Code of Conduct.
 Our Code of Conduct helps us navigate making the right decisions and ethical choices, building trust among each other, our customers, and partners.
 I expect all managers to foster a culture where LMers do not hesitate to ask questions or raise concerns when something doesn’t seem right.
 The Code of Conduct is your roadmap to making decisions – use it!
 When we make good decisions based in integrity, honesty, and compliance, we build trust, which is integral to building our business and bringing our mission to life.

 We’re committed to honest and ethical decision making

 At LogicMonitor, we expect everyone employed by our company and its subsidiaries to make honest and ethical decisions.
 The same high ethical standards apply to everyone, regardless of job or level in the organization – from entry level through out Board of Directors and its officers.
 In certain circumstances, our Code also applies to contractors and temporary employees.